-An Authorised Investment Exchange must make available to the public on a continuous basis during normal trading hours the current bid and offer prices of Securities or Units in a Listed Fund traded on its systems and the depth of trading interests at those prices.
+An Authorised Investment Exchange must make available to the public on a continuous basis during normal trading hours the current bid and offer prices of Securities, Units in a Listed Fund, Commodity Derivative, or Environmental Instrument traded on its systems and the depth of trading interests at those prices.

-The disclosure required by 3.4.1 will depend upon the type of trading system employed, including continuous auction order-book, quote-driven, periodic auction and hybrid trading systems.
+The disclosure required by 3.4.1 would depend on the type of trading system employed, including continuous auction order-book, quote-driven, periodic auction and hybrid trading systems.
 An Authorised Investment Exchange should discuss its proposals for compliance with this requirement with the AFSA.
-The AFSA may waive or modify the requirement in respect of certain types of trade or types of Investment pursuant to Section 8 of the Framework Regulations.
+The AFSA may waive or modify the requirement in respect of certain types of order, transaction, trading system or types of Investment (including large orders and illiquid instruments) pursuant to Section 8 of the Framework Regulations.